İpek Kaya: FCF Condé

+First spell at Stade Brestois 29

+She then went to Stade Brestois 29, where she played the 2016–17 season.

+FC Metz

+Kaya transferred in the 2017–18 season to FC Metz, where she played three seasons and served as the captain.

+Stade Brestois 29

+In June 2020, she returned to her former club Stade Brestois 29.

+Second spell at Soyaux

+Kaya made her league debut for the club against PSG on 9 September 2022.
+She scored her first league goal against Fleury on 1 October 2022, scoring in the 54th minute.

+Fenerbahçe

+On 4 August 2023, Kaya was announced at Fenerbahçe.

-International
+International career

 İpek Kaya was selected twice to the France women's national under-19 football team.
-However, she preferred to play for Turkey.
+However, she switched to play for Turkey.

-She debuted in the Turkey women's national team in the friendly match against Georgia on February 24, 2015.
+She debuted in the Turkey women's national team in the friendly match against Georgia on 24 February 2015.
 She took part at the UEFA Women's Euro 2017 qualifying Group 5 for Turkey.
 She played in three games of the 2019 FIFA Women's World Cup qualification – UEFA preliminary round – Group 4.
 She took part in five matches of the UEFA Women's Euro 2021 qualifying Group A.